rix-ros/rix-py/jrdf/README.md

 # URDF to JSON Converter

-This tool converts [URDF](http://wiki.ros.org/urdf) (Unified Robot Description Format) files into a structured JSON format for easier integration with other systems.
+This tool converts [URDF](http://wiki.ros.org/urdf) (Unified Robot Description Format) files into a JSON format for enhanced readability.

 ---